Latheefa Koya: People's Justice Party

+First entering politics as a member of Parti Rakyat Malaysia, she was a notable public figure during the Reformasi era.

+Latheefa was part of the merger negotiations between PRM and Parti Keadilan Nasional which led to the formation of Parti Keadilan Rakyat in 2003.

-She has served as information bureau chief for PKR's Youth Wing and the legal affairs bureau chief for PKR in the past.
+She then served as information bureau chief for PKR's Youth Wing and the legal affairs bureau chief for PKR.

 Latheefa revealed the purpose behind the move orchestrated to remove Khalid Ibrahim as Menteri Besar of Selangor in 2014 by one of PKR's vice presidents, Rafizi Ramli, was to prevent PKR deputy president, Mohamed Azmin Ali, from becoming the Menteri Besar of Selangor.
 The Kajang Move, however, failed to achieve its true motives.

 In June 2018, Latheefa criticised the Pakatan Harapan (PH) government for encouraging a young child to donate to the Tabung Harapan Malaysia (THM) fund.
 A month later, she criticised the Deputy Prime Minister of Malaysia and former PKR president, Wan Azizah Wan Ismail, for allegedly delaying prosecution against a man who wanted to marry an underage girl.

 In November 2018, Latheefa called PKR president Wan Azizah's visit to Julau ahead of Sarawak PKR polls as "inappropriate" due to the usage of government machinery and announcement of allocations in the presence of one of the candidates, Julau MP Larry Sng.
 She then called for the party to suspend the upcoming polls for Julau following a massive spike in the division membership from 603 to over 13,000 just a day later, alleging that party leaders are "whitewashing" the episode and legitimising fraud.

 On 17 December 2018, Latheefa launched a scathing attack on her new PKR president, Anwar Ibrahim, over his appointments of PKR state liaison chiefs, alleging "cronyism and nepotism" after many of the selections did not receive majority support from respective state division chiefs.
 Her comments drew rebukes from her own party members, criticising her for openly criticising the party president and submitted a disciplinary complaint against her to the party.
 Latheefa responded by saying that using "UMNO (United Malay National Organisation)-style tactics" to silence her will not succeed.
 Soon after her comments, Anwar's daughter and Permatang Pauh MP Nurul Izzah Anwar resigned from all party posts whilst Pasir Gudang MP Hassan Abdul Karim rejected the offer to become the Johor PKR state liaison chief.